Amazon FBA Startup Costs

 Private Label gives you the flexibility to:

-• Launch multiple products under one brand
+• Launch multiple private label products on Amazon under one brand

 • Build a recognizable name